About the Center and its services

 We suggest that students discuss with their primary care physician and therapist treatment needs while they are away at college.
 If ongoing psychotherapy is desired, then both student and therapist should contact the Center, preferably before the beginning of the semester, to discuss treatment needs and plan.
 Plans to go home weekly or bi-weekly for psychotherapy may be difficult due to academic demands.
 The transition from home to college includes establishing a secure base on campus, and that secure base may include going to therapy sessions on campus at the Counseling Center.

-Twenty-four emergency crisis consultation and assessment is provided to the campus community by the Center's staff through a well-coordinated protocol system with Housing & Residential Life staff and the UMassD Police Department.
+Twenty-four emergency crisis consultation and assessment are provided to the campus community by the Center's staff through a well-coordinated protocol system with Housing & Residential Life staff and the UMassD Police Department.
 Housing & Residential Life staff can access the Center's staff after hours for emergency consultations.
 When a parent is confronted with a late-night crisis involving critical concerns such as suicidal threats or behavior, a sexual assault or acute anxiety, parents can call the Department of Public Safety (508.999.9191) to initiate a wellness check or crisis intervention.
 At that time, a determination will be made regarding the need for an immediate evaluation at a local hospital or whether a next-day appointment at the Center for further assessment would be appropriate.

-If family arranges for a student to be hospitalized (with or without assistance from the Counseling Center), family members or the student may contact the Counseling Center (508.999.8648 or 8650) for help with informing faculty that your son/daughter will be absent and with arranging post-hospital follow-up care.
+If family arranges for a student to be hospitalized (with or without assistance from the Counseling Center), family members or the student may contact the Counseling Center (508.999.8648 or 8650) for help with informing faculty that your student will be absent and with arranging post-hospital follow-up care.

-Students previously diagnosed with ADHD who are currently on medication will need to work out a plan with his/her treatment provider regarding maintenance medication while the student is away at college.
+Students previously diagnosed with ADHD who are currently on medication will need to work out a plan with their treatment provider regarding maintenance medication while the student is away at college.
 At this time, UMD's Counseling Center does not provided maintenance medication for students with ADHD.

 The Counseling Center will evaluate students who suspect they may have ADHD and make referrals to our psychiatrist when appropriate.
 Once students who are diagnosed with ADHD are on a stable medication regimen, they will be referred to their PCP or an off-campus psychiatrist for maintenance medication.